jefter20/EasyRoomDoc/README.md

-# RoomEaseDoc
+# EasyRoomDoc

-RoomEaseDoc is a repository that contains information about the planning and implementation of the RoomEase project.
-RoomEase connects thousands of hotels to people looking for accommodation, simply, quickly and no cost.
+EasyRoomDoc is a repository that contains information about the planning and implementation of the EasyRoom project.
+EasyRoom connects thousands of hotels to people looking for accommodation, simply, quickly and no cost.

 ---